-It’s everyone’s dream to have a good physique with strength.
-You know that you can achieve a good body and strength by good muscle growth.
+t’s everyone’s dream to have a good physique with strength.
+You know that you can achieve a good body and strength through good muscle growth.
 But how can you build muscles effectively and what should you do for it?

 Like how most people think, going to the gym is not the ultimate solution for muscle-building results.
 Because we have seen many bodybuilders search endlessly for the best method of bodybuilding, workout regularly at the gym, yet fail to make visible progress towards their goals.
 Why is this so?
-Are there any influencing factors for muscle building which we are not aware?
+Are there any influencing factors for muscle building that we are not aware of?